DeNederlandscheBank/data-quality-rules/README.rst

 * Richard Lieverse (DNB)
 * Jan Huiskes (DNB)

-Your name could be here, see how to contribute in the above text.
+Your name could be here, see how to contribute in the text above.